tudorpintea999/octane/docs/recipes.md

 You shouldn't use Octane when you want to run transactions that do not require end user's signature.
 For example, token airdrops do not require recipient's signature.
 You can run them without Octane.

-You shouldn't fully sponsor transactions for unauthorized users (or when authorization process is easy to automate) or without setting strict limits on amount of transactions.
+You shouldn't fully sponsor transactions for unauthorized users (or when the authorization process is easy to automate) or without setting strict limits on amount of transactions.